Some Romaine Is OK To Eat, But Beware California, CDC Says

 The current outbreak is not related to the romaine lettuce E. Coli outbreak from earlier this year, which was traced to a canal in Arizona.

 This outbreak is tied to a series of E. coli infections in 2017.
-That outbreak was tied to leafy greens but the specific source was never identified.
+That outbreak was tied to leafy greens, but the specific source was never identified.